BassMastaCod/MODELpY/README.md

 1. Get a hold of your client ID and refresh token
     - This is done by [Creating an Application](https://developer.tesla.com/docs/fleet-api/getting-started/what-is-fleet-api#step-2-create-an-application)
     - I won't include setup instructions here, but [TeslaMate](https://www.myteslamate.com/) makes it fairly painless
-2. Import the TeslaService (and any other service you'll be using) from `teslaapi`
+2. Import the TeslaService (and any other service you'll be using) from `modelpy`
     ```python
-    from teslaapi import TeslaService
+    from modelpy import TeslaService
-    from teslaapi.vehicle import VehicleService
+    from modelpy.vehicle import VehicleService
     ```
 3. Instantiate the TeslaService for your client ID
     ```python